MadStu/connect-4-plus/README.md

 You can also deploy to your own systems.

 - If you wish to deploy within your own Python3 environment:
-    - Download or copy the contents of run.py to your own system.
+    - Download or copy the contents of run.py and scores.csv to your own system.
+    - make sure the scores.csv has writeable permissions.
     - Run the game by typing: ***__python3 run.py__***

 ## Credits